 Alas!
 When will people get the pain hidden behind your face, when will they notice the shattered soul that resides beneath the smile and the glowing appearance!
 When will you get proper medication for that?

-Stop making your mind accepting all the odds.
+Stop making your mind accept all the odds.
 Ask yourself about what you want.
-Can you get along with psychological abuse you face?
+Can you get along with the psychological abuse you face?

 Pritha Sharadi is an architect by profession.
 In her spare time, she likes to write about contemporary socio-political issues, especially issues concerning women.
 A proud feminist at heart, she is not afraid to speak against social evils.

 Sadia Rahman is pursuing Masters from Rajshahi University, Bangladesh.
 Other than writing, her passions include writing, debating and anchoring.